Top 10 Applications of Artificial Intelligence in Healthcare in 2022 and Beyond

-The health care industry has always been one of the leaders in using technology to make lives better and more efficient.
-Artificial intelligence (AI) has started to enter the health care market, but it’s not just used as an additional tool — it’s transforming the entire industry, making it easier and faster to diagnose patients, read MRIs, and even predict disease outbreaks before they happen.
+The healthcare industry has always been one of the leaders in using technology to make lives better and more efficient.
+Artificial intelligence (AI) in healthcare has started to enter the market, but it’s not just used as an additional tool — it’s transforming the entire industry, making it easier and faster to diagnose patients, read MRIs, and even predict disease outbreaks before they happen.

-AI is leveraging the industry minutely, from cancer treatments, specific scans, image diagnosis, and radiotherapy to the risk assessment of chronic diseases.
-Let’s quickly go through some of the examples of AI used in the health care industry.
+AI is leveraging the industry minutely, from cancer treatments, specific scans, image diagnosis, and radiotherapy, to the risk assessment of chronic diseases.
+Let’s quickly go through some of the examples of applications of artificial intelligence in the healthcare industry.

 What is AI?